ngxs/store/docs/recipes/authentication.md

 - A login action method that will invoke the authentication service and set the token
 - A logout action method that will invoke the authentication service and remove our state

-Now lets wire up the state in our module.
+Now let's wire up the state in our module.

 ```TS
 @NgModule({